borg286/sevtech2/README.md

 * The crafting station is the block that allows the rest to be accessed as tabs in one UI.

-* You can make **casts by Melting clay**, pouring over stone part, melting metal, and pouring into clay cast, consuming the cast in the process
+* You can make **one-use-****casts by Melting clay** and pouring it over astone part.
+Melting metal, and pouring it onto a  clay cast, consumes the cast in the process.

+* Lasting casts can be made by pouring gold over a stone part.
+These casts won't be consumed by future use.

+* Make a stone nugget to create the nugget cast.

+* Use a (clay, mud, seared) brick to create the ingot cast.
+You could use an ingot as well, but that seems wasteful.

 * Best bow